CitRUSprod/svelte-kit-website-starter/README.md

 pnpm prisma:seeds:run
 ```

-After completing all steps, the application will be available at `http://localhost:[WEBSITE_PORT]` (default is http://localhost:6700).
+After completing all steps, the application will be available at `http://localhost:<WEBSITE_PORT>` (default is http://localhost:6700).

+### Project Structure

+- `apps` - Applications
+- `packages` - Local libraries
+- `configs` - Configuration files (docker, nginx, prettier, eslint, stylelint)
+- `scripts` - Project management scripts (start, stop, restart, backup, etc.)
+- `storage` - Storage directory for backups and other data that should not be in the repository
+- `tests` - E2E tests with Playwright

 ### Tools